algotables/AlgoMedAI/README.md

 **AlgoMedAI** is a Python-based proof-of-concept combining AI for healthcare data validation with the [Algorand](https://www.algorand.com/) blockchain for secure, immutable storage.
 It demonstrates how AI can improve data accuracy and blockchain can enhance privacy and security, offering a glimpse into the future of healthcare data management.

+## Acknowledgments

+This project utilizes the [Algonode](https://algonode.io/) API to interact with the Algorand blockchain for reliable access to the network.

 ## Overview

 This project validates healthcare data (age, severity of symptoms, and presence of pre-existing conditions) using a logistic regression model.
 Once the data is validated, it is sent to the Algorand TestNet where the transaction stores the data on-chain.